athomasq/athomasq.github.io/essays/checks-and-balances.md

 ### Further Reading

 This is the TLDR version of this essay, with just the stats.
-To read an expanded version with (way too much) editorial commentary, click here.
+To read an expanded version with editorial commentary, click here.

-If there;s any other information you;d like to see, I'd be happy to share; jsut email me.